AwaisKoka7015/task-manager/README.md

  <!-- Postman Collection -->

-file is added in repo as well
+postman json file is added in repo as well